-Obtain an official SIMP ISO or point your server at the latest YUM Repositories and follow the Installing SIMP from an ISO.
+Obtain an official SIMP ISO or point your server at the latest YUM Repositories and follow the ISO Installation (Preferred) or Installing SIMP From A Repository as appropriate.

 Follow the Client Management guide, and set up services as needed.
 Remember, you can opt-out of any core services (DNS, DHCP, etc.) you want your clients or old Puppet server to run!
 If you want the new Puppet server to run services the existing Puppet server ran, you may be able to use the backup of the rsync directories from the old system.